 About

-Toni Hassan is an interdisciplinary social practice artist and award-winning writer, making visual work after years in journalism and advocacy.
+Toni Hassan is an interdisciplinary social practice artist and award-winning writer, making work as commentary.

-She is interested in supporting social change and making narratively-driven work that attempts to make sense of personal and collective experiences and histories, beginning with the self.
-In her drawing, painting, digital and installation work she investigates power relations, culture (myth, ritual and patterns of human relating) and nature (seeing how things are connected).
+Toni is a graduate of the ANU School of Art (with Honours).
+She is interested in art as a window to notice the world and make sense of personal and collective experiences and histories, beginning with the self.
+In her drawing, painting, digital and installation work she investigates power relations, culture (myth, contemporary events, ritual and patterns of human relating) and nature (non-human centric perspectives, seeing connections).

-She is a Walkley Award-winning journalist who has appeared in The Saturday Paper and The Sydney Morning Herald.
-Her formative years in the trade were at the ABC where she was a reporter, producer and presenter for nearly 20 years.
-She is a sometimes-guest presenter of the Religion and Ethics Report.
+She is a Walkley Award-winning journalist who has written for The Saturday Paper and The Sydney Morning Herald.
+Her formative years in the trade were at the ABC including at “AM” and the Religion and Ethics Report.
+She has appeared on the ABC TV’s The Drum program talking about human sexuality and faith.

 Toni is the author of Families in the Digital Age, an adjunct research fellow with the Australian Centre for Christianity and Culture, at Charles Sturt University and a former Associate with the Centre for Responsible Technology at The Australia Institute.

-Toni was born in Durban, South Africa, grew up on Gadigal land/Sydney, lives and works on Ngunnawal-Ngambri country in the Australian Capital Territory.
+Toni was born in Durban, South Africa, grew up on Gadigal land/Sydney, lives.
+She lives and works between the lands of the Kaurna people in Adelaide and Ngunnawal-Ngambri country in the Australian Capital Territory.

 Contact Toni